adas-eye/video-labeling-tool/README.md

-This repository is for the anonymous reviewing process of the CVPR 2020 conference, and it should NOT be used for other purposes.
+This repository is for the anonymous reviewing process, and it should NOT be used for other purposes.
 The code is not functional since we removed identifiable information.

 # video-labeling-tool
 A tool for labeling video clips (both front-end and back-end).
 The back-end is based on [flask](http://flask.pocoo.org/).
 A flask tutorial can be found on [this blog](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).